-- 11.1 The Employer shall not discipline, suspend or discharge an employee without just and proper cause.
+- 11.1 The Employer shall not discipline, suspend or discharge an Employee without just and proper cause.
 Disciplinary action shall be reasonable and shall be demonstrably proportionate to the seriousness of the specific violation.
 Where the Employer cancels a course at any time prior to the third scheduled class because of insufficient enrolment, the position is thereby terminated, and such termination does not contravene this Article.
-In any grievance over disciplinary action, the burden of proof of just cause lies with the Employer. - 11.2 The Dean shall be responsible for administering discipline in accordance with the provisions of this Article. - 11.3 An employee shall have the right to have a Union representative present, at any meeting between the representative of the Employer and the employee called expressly to discuss or impose discipline or discharge.
-The Employer will inform the employee of this right prior to any disciplinary meeting.
-If an employee chooses not to exercise this right, the employee's decision shall be communicated to the Union by the Employer and shall copy the member on the communication.
+In any grievance over disciplinary action, the burden of proof of just cause lies with the Employer. - 11.2 The Dean shall be responsible for administering discipline in accordance with the provisions of this Article. - 11.3 An Employee shall have the right to have a Union representative present, at any meeting between the representative of the Employer and the Employee called expressly to discuss or impose discipline or discharge.
+The Employer will inform the Employee of this right prior to any disciplinary meeting.
+If an Employee chooses not to exercise this right, the Employee's decision shall be communicated to the Union by the Employer and shall copy the member on the communication.
+An Indigenous Employee may elect to have an Indigenous Elder or Knowledge Keeper present at the meeting as a silent support person.
+The Employee shall be responsible for making all arrangements for such support.

-- 11.4 Where a meeting concerning discipline is to be called, the Employer shall normally notify the employee, in writing, at least two (2) working days prior to the meeting about the purpose of the meeting, the allegations to be discussed, the time and location of the meeting, that a representative of the union, if readily available, may attend the meeting, should the employee so choose. - 11.5 When an employee is suspended or discharged, the suspension or discharge shall be confirmed in writing to the employee with a copy to the Union stating the reasons for the discipline, within three (3) working days following the date on which the decision to implement a suspension or discharge was made.
-A copy of any written reprimand shall set out the reasons for the reprimand and shall also be provided to the Union within three (3) working days following the date on which the decision to issue the reprimand was made. - 11.6 An employee who has been suspended or discharged may, with the support of the Union, present a grievance directly at Step 2 of the grievance procedure within ten (10) working days of receipt of written notice of suspension or discharge. - 11.7 Any informal discussion (such as coaching, advice, or recommendations for performance improvement) shall not be considered discipline.
+- 11.4 Where a meeting concerning discipline is to be called, the Employer shall normally notify the Employee, in writing, at least two (2) working days prior to the meeting about the purpose of the meeting, the allegations to be discussed, the time and location of the meeting, that a representative of the Union, if readily available, may attend the meeting, should the Employee so choose. - 11.5 When an Employee is suspended or discharged, the suspension or discharge shall be confirmed in writing to the Employee with a copy to the Union stating the reasons for the discipline, within three (3) working days following the date on which the decision to implement a suspension or discharge was made.
+A copy of any written reprimand shall set out the reasons for the reprimand and shall also be provided to the Union within three (3) working days following the date on which the decision to issue the reprimand was made. - 11.6 An Employee who has been suspended or discharged may, with the support of the Union, present a grievance directly at Step 2 of the grievance procedure within ten (10) working days of receipt of written notice of suspension or discharge. - 11.7 Any informal discussion (such as coaching, advice, or recommendations for performance improvement) shall not be considered discipline.